I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 The Innovator’s Gift is realizing that there is no such thing as a perfect solution.
 Problems and solutions are two sides of the same coin.
 And new problems worth solving come from old solutions.

 If you carry this forward further…

-Even your awesome new solution, once launched, will spew out problems of it’s own.
-The key to staying relevant to your customers and defending/growing your business model does not come from throwing more features (solutions) at them, but rather continuously uncovering problems and addressing them — before your competitors do.
+Once launched, even your awesome new solution will spew out its problems.
+The key to staying relevant to your customers and defending/growing your business model does not come from throwing more features (solutions) at them but rather continuously uncovering problems and addressing them — before your competitors do.